 The first activities began in the Municipality of the Heroic City of Tlaxiaco, and progressively other Municipalities of the Mixtec region of the State of Oaxaca have been included, until collaborating with other regions of the State of Oaxaca.

-Programs, productive projects and empowerment, creation and training of capacities are promoted so that they are protagonists of their own change.
+Programs, empowerment, creation and training of capacities are promoted so that they are protagonists of their own change.

 In 2017, Fundación Ávila Cruz AC in alliance with Fondo Unido México IAP supported the victims of the earthquake in the State of Oaxaca.

 Fundación Ávila Cruz AC, work has been recognized and awarded numerous times in the Mixteca region by directors of Educational Institutions and by Municipal Authorities.
 At the national level we have received recognition by Fondo Unido México IAP.

 The State of Oaxaca has 3,967,889 inhabitants, women and 48% men with a very high degree of marginalization CONAPO 2015.
 Population speaking an indigenous language 1,205,886 of which 637,196 (52.8%) are women and 568,960 (47.2%) are men DIGEPO 2015.
 Population in poverty situation 2,714,700 people; in extreme poverty 951,800 people; with social deprivation 920,900 people and vulnerable by income 107,800 people CONEVAL 2018.
 In the Human Development Index the State of Oaxaca has the lowest with (0.681), national average (0.746), average for Latin America and the Caribbean (0.0739) and the World average (0.700) and very high (0.889).